SixxCodes/Digital-Notebook-or-Notes-app-pure-Java-Apache-Netbeans-IDE-23-/README.md

 1. src/thoughtnest_maingui for the codes.
 2. src/thoughtnest_images for the images.
 3. userData.txt for storing user datas (used hashmap for this).

+Note:
+If I can, I also want to turn this project, ThoughtNest, into a mobile or android application so I could practice some more.